 Figure 2 illustrates that road can be included in required buffer if it falls within 110 or 220 feet distance from the field edge.
 Buffer distance is measured in the downwind direction from the last treated soybean row to the far edge of the field road (red line) as depicted by yellow arrow.

-Response: The Minnesota Department of Agriculture (MDA) encourages the reporting of all dicamba damage.
+Response: The MDA encourages the reporting of all dicamba damage.
 You can report damage to the MDA by submitting a formal complaint.

 Additional instructions for submitting a complaint can be found at the same web address.
 Use the following contact information to report to dicamba damage to manufacturers:

-Response: Yes, the new dicamba products are classified as RUP and as Agricultural Pesticides because of Worker Protection Standard language included on the product labeling.
-The Minnesota Department of Agriculture issues Agricultural Pesticide Dealer Licenses to businesses that offer for sale or sell agricultural pesticides to an end-user for use in the state of Minnesota.
+Response: Yes, the new dicamba products are classified as RUPs and as Agricultural Pesticides because of Worker Protection Standard language included on the product labeling.
+The MDA issues Agricultural Pesticide Dealer Licenses to businesses that offer for sale or sell agricultural pesticides to an end-user for use in the state of Minnesota.

-Response: Dealers may only offer for sale or sell these products to persons that hold a valid Commercial or Noncommercial Pesticide Applicator License or a Private Pesticide Applicator Certification awarded by the Minnesota Department of Agriculture (MDA).
+Response: Pesticide dealers may only offer for sale or sell these products to persons that hold a valid Commercial or Noncommercial Pesticide Applicator License or a Private Pesticide Applicator Certification awarded by the MDA.
 Dealers must keep records of their purchase, sale, and distribution of these products for a period of five years.
 Additional requirements are detailed on the MDA Pesticide Dealer web page.